reframejs/reframe/helpers/wildcard-api/usage.md

 deployed on a stateless

 ### Deployment strategies

 When the client needs a non-backwards compatible change in the API, then the client and server need to be deployed hand in hand.
 Such synchronised deployments are cumbersome.

-Some strategies to easy deployments:
+That said, there are two strategies to ease deployments:
- 1. Same production environment for the client code and server code
- 2. Endpoint versioning
+ 1. Client distributed by server
- 3. Create an API server
+ 2. API server

-A tailored API changes more frequently than a generic one and can increase the number of synchronised deployments.
-That said a generic API (with RESTful/GraphQL) will often need synchronised deployments.
-There are just
-It's just that synchronised deployments are more tend to be more frequent with a tailored API.
-A Wildcard API tends to need more synchronised deployments over a RESTful/GraphQL API.

-### 1. Same prod env

-Meaning that each deployement will deploy the client and.
+ 3. Endpoint versioning

+##### 1. Client distributed by server

-Synchronised deployments comes for free.
+Having the client code served by the server gives us synchronised deployments for free.
+If a client hits a new server deployment it will also receive the new client code.

-This is the easiest but doesn't scale.
+This is the easiest and recommended strategy.
-We recommended this strategy.

-This is not suitable for mobile and desktop clients where you don't control when the client is updated.
+But it is not applicable for mobile and desktop environments where client distribution is not under our control.

+##### 2. API server

+You can set up a (serverless) API server if you want to decouple the deployment of the Wildcard API from the rest of your server.

+If applicable, that API server would naturally distributed the client code.

-### 2. Endpoint versioning
+##### 3. Endpoint versioning

-We can use the fact that endpionts are cheap
-With Wildcard endpoints are cheap and we can use that fac We can use the fact that with Wildcard endpoints are cheap to version endpoints instead of versioning the whole API.
+With Wildcard endpoints are cheap which we can use to version endpoints (instead of versioning the whole API).

 For example:
 ~~~js